 Newcomers to our project should note that we have a Sponsorship Fund that contains donations which can be used to help offset the costs of some DNA tests.
 More details about this are found below, on the bottom half of this webpage.

 Okay, having now reviewed the various things to consider, you can join our project by ordering a test kit from Family Tree DNA's office in Houston by going to this webpage at Family Tree DNA or, alternatively, send David and Stuart an email message if you have any questions or want some assistance with the process.

 Once you've joined, it would be good to send an email message to David and Stuart anyway so that we can confirm that everything worked and that you have been properly registered in the project.

 To have your test results displayed on our project's website along with information about your family line, please download and complete this Consent Form.
 If you do not submit a consent form, then your test results will only be displayed in association with your anonymous test kit number (which is to say that your name, e-mail address, and other personal information will remain confidential).
 If you have trouble downloading the release form, let David or Stuart know so that a copy can be sent to you as an email attachment.
 When you submit the form, please also provide your Pike lineage details if you want them posted on the project's website.

-Project participants (as well as anybody else who is interested in the project) are encouraged to subscribe to the Mailing List that has been set up for the project.
+Project participants (as well as anybody else who is interested in the project) are encouraged to subscribe to the blog that has been set up for the project.
 There is also an online discussion board that anybody can read, although the Family Tree DNA website only permits project members to post to it.